LyricFinancial/integration-guides/documentation/docs/11_Server_Integration/01_Apis/01_upsert_client.md

 ### Synchronous Mode

-This API will return an ACCESS_TOKEN header which represents a vATM "session" for the end user.
+This API will return an access-token header which represents a vATM "session" for the end user.
 If you are using the [Lyric Snippet](!Lyric_Snippet/Lyric_Snippet_Sync), you just pass this token to the advanceRequestComplete(token) callback handler.

 ### Asynchronous Mode